blacklightpy/vaultofknowledge/Unorganized/Developing My Own Philosophy/Idea Articles (including drafts)/Ridiculous Levels of Data Conservation.md

 But when it comes to casual life, which is what religion deals with, fundamentalism can be very ridiculous, and hence this article.

-As for connections to the idea of conservation in society, that should be separately discussed under my "Socio-Economic Discourse" category, and I've made a draft note for [[the scope of sharing resources]].
+As for connections to the idea of conserving resources in society, that will be separately discussed under my "Socio-Economic Discourse" category, and I've made a draft note on [[the scope of sharing resources]].
 # Example 1: Storing a List of names
 > [!note] Note
 > **Prerequisite knowledge (what [[Binary Numbers|binary digits]] are):**